 It’s important that the organization that you use has the same philosophy in how pets are treated as what you believe in.
-For instance, will you want to make sure that your pet’s body is not put into a trash bag but is picked up immediately?
-There will also be other service offerings that you will want to consider:
+Here are some questions to consider:

 The first question that you will have to ask yourself is do I want burial or cremation for my pet.
 There are some factors that will influence your decision; such as if you are going to bury your pet, where will the burial be?
-Some of the areas of consideration with this decision are:
+Here are some things to consider:

 First of all, will you want the ashes returned?
 If no, then you will want to ask your pet death care service for a group, or communal, cremation.
 With this, pets will be cremated together with no body separation and no ash return to the pet owner.
 While many pet death care operations will scatter the ashes over a known area intended for that purpose, there are some organizations that will take the cremains to the landfill.
 Ask your pet death care provider what they do with the cremains.